Skip to main content

 Overview

 The Pentair Everpure H-1200 replacement cartridge set represents the top tier of under-sink water filtration — the same commercial-grade technology that Starbucks, McDonald's, and thousands of restaurants rely on to deliver consistently clean, great-tasting water.
-At $390 for a twin-cartridge set, it is by far the most expensive filter in our catalog, but it targets a completely different audience than budget pitchers or even mid-range RO systems.
+As a $250–$500 investment, it is by far the most expensive filter in our catalog, but it targets a completely different audience than budget pitchers or even mid-range RO systems.
 This is for people who demand the best filtration money can buy and are willing to pay a premium for proven, restaurant-grade performance.

 The twin-cartridge design uses Pentair's proprietary Micro-Pure activated carbon with precoat submicron filtration at 0.5 microns — fine enough to catch cysts like Giardia and Cryptosporidium, lead particles, PFOA, PFOS, and chlorine, while leaving beneficial minerals intact.
 Unlike reverse osmosis, the H-1200 does not strip water of calcium and magnesium, which means you get contaminant-free water that still tastes naturally mineral-rich rather than flat.